-At the 2010 Annual Meeting, the Wynnefield Group will seek to elect two directors to serve as Class I directors - Jon C. Biro and Melvin L. Keating, each of whom has consented to being named in this proxy statement and to serving as a director, if elected, to fill two of the three open Class I director seats, in opposition to the Company's nominees.
-Jon C. Biro and Melvin L. Keating will be elected if they receive a plurality of the votes cast for the Class I directors.
+At the 2010 Annual Meeting, the Wynnefield Group will seek to elect two directors to serve as directors-Jon C. Biro and Melvin L. Keating, each of whom has consented to being named in this proxy statement and to serving as a director, if elected, for terms scheduled to end in 2013.
 The Company's proxy statement for the 2010 Annual Meeting provides that abstentions and broker non-votes are counted for purposes of determining the presence or absence of a quorum for the transaction of business.
-Proxies withholding authority to vote for the Nominees and broker non-votes will not count as affirmative votes for the Nominees.
+Provided a quorum is present, directors are elected by a plurality of the votes cast at the 2010 Annual Meeting.
+The three director nominees who receive the largest number of votes cast in Class I will be elected.
+The Company's nominee for Class II, being the only nominee in that class, will also be elected even if the nominee does not receive a majority of the votes cast.
+A vote to "withhold authority" for any director nominees will have no impact on the election of directors.
 If elected, the Nominees would be entitled to serve until their respective successor shall have been duly elected and qualified.